sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Titanium_Command-Line_Interface_Reference/_index.md

 appc ti clean [ --platform <platform> ] [--project-dir <value>] [--sdk <value>] [--log-level <level>]
 ```

-As of Titanium SDK 7.3.0 release, you need to keep historical version of your module in your dist folder in a safe place (e.g. source control).
-Running this updated command will wipe out anything in the dist folder.
+{{% alert title="⚠️ Warning" color="primary" %}}As of Titanium SDK 7.3.0 release, you need to keep historical version of your module in your dist folder in a safe place (e.g. source control).
+Running this updated command will wipe out anything in the dist folder.{{% /alert %}}

 **Best practice**: don't use releases as a means of archiving.
 Releases should be published in a stable location such as Github, S3, etc. But, if you wish to keep old releases in the module, you should consider using a different folder to archive your content in the dist folder and commit that zip to your source control before cleaning.